 - 1.Furtherance of their mission to reduce the incidence of chronic illnesses.

-- 2.Member engagement more productive than the traditional charity walk.
+- 2.Member engagement is more productive than the traditional charity walk.

-- 2.Furtherance of their stated reason for existence to protect and promote the general welfare.
+- 2.Furtherance of their stated reason for existence is to protect and promote the general welfare.

 - 4.Cost-savings from international cost-sharing by using global open-source software.

 - 5.Epidemiological discoveries on the effectiveness of different public health regulations between nations.